lrusso/tinyACE/README.md

 | ext-searchbox.js | English only. | English and Spanish. |
 | theme-monokai.js | Original theme. | More like Sublime Text 3 theme. |

-The ace.js was modified in order to prevent from showing/marking breaklines in the document.
+The ace.js file was modified in order to prevent from showing/marking breaklines in the document.

 ## Core files
 https://github.com/ajaxorg/ace-builds